CapitalOM/capitalom/README.md

   <ul>
     <li> I'm a current Harvard <span><img height="20" src="https://1000logos.net/wp-content/uploads/2017/02/Harvard-symbol.jpg"></span> sophomore studying Computer Science and Government with a secondary in Statistics. </li>
     <li>I'm interested in web development, AI/ML, advances in LLMs/GenAI, finance/trading, STEM education, and the important questions asked in AI ethics.</li>
-    <li>I'm currently a project lead for <a href="https://www.humic.ai/">HUMIC</a>, Harvard's premier undergrad ML club, a course assistant for <a href="https://www.vox.com/the-highlight/2019/5/14/18520783/harvard-economics-chetty">ECON50</a>, and an upcoming teaching fellow for <a href="https://www.edx.org/cs50">CS50</a>, Harvard's most popular CS course. </li>
+    <li>I'm currently a project lead for <a href="https://www.humic.ai/">HUMIC</a>, Harvard's premier undergrad ML club; a course assistant for <a href="https://www.vox.com/the-highlight/2019/5/14/18520783/harvard-economics-chetty">ECON50</a>, a popular data science and public policy course; and an upcoming teaching fellow for <a href="https://www.edx.org/cs50">CS50</a>, Harvard's most popular CS course. </li>
   </ul>

   <h2>Favorite Technologies:</h2>